Legalisation of documents from Japan for use in the Netherlands

 Step 1: Having your document legalised

-Have your document legalised with an apostille.
+Have your Japanese document legalised with an apostille.

 You can get an apostille from the Japanese Ministry of Foreign Affairs.
 See the Hague Conference on Private International Law (HCCH) website for contact details.